The new routine – establishing a care pattern that works for all of you

 Breaking up is hard to do.
 Even when it’s amicable.
 And when children are involved, it’s always harder.
 If you’re reading this you’re probably open to the idea that custody arrangements are changing and that there is a significant move away from the ‘mum gets the kids and dad sees them every other weekend’ patterns of the last few decades.
 Believe me, that’s a good thing.
 It’s also tough.
 Tough to share your kids, but you know what, it’s tougher for them if they don’t see both parents.

-I run Rolling Stone Coaching, the UK’s only co-parent coaching practice, and I work with parents to help you change your perspectives and manage your emotions so you are able to look at things from the point of view of your kids.
-Which means that you can make decisions that are less emotionally charged and more transactional.
+I run Rolling Stone Coaching, the UK’s only co-parent coaching practice, and I work with parents to help them change their perspectives and manage their emotions so they can look at things from the point of view of their kids.
+This means that you can make decisions that are less emotionally charged and more transactional.
 And that’s the ideal place to get to.

 Living within 45 minutes of each other